 It is easy during studies of the martial arts to reach conclusions that are not founded on fact.
-It is prudent to therefore adopt a policy that everything you conclude should be supported by some form of research.
+It is prudent to, therefore, adopt a policy that everything you conclude should be supported by some form of research.

-Unfortunately there is a tremendous amount of misinformation in the martial arts.
-Sometimes this comes about from people reaching unfounded conclusions, but sometimes it comes from the culture of the martial arts or from outright deception.
+Unfortunately, there is a tremendous amount of misinformation in the martial arts.
+Sometimes this comes about from people reaching unfounded conclusions, but sometimes it comes from the culture of the martial arts or outright deception.
 Sometimes deception is used to take advantage of students.
 Sometimes deception is used, in a more positive vein, to withhold fundamental information from students until they have achieved a certain level of capability and trustworthiness.

 Here are a few examples of misinformation common in the martial arts.

 - Japanese martial arts are “Hard Style” while Chinese martial arts are “Soft Style”

 - Japanese martial artists are very linear in their movements while Chinese martial artists primarily utilize circular movements.